peterhinch/micropython-fourier/README.md

 be used with arbitrary data in other applications, but such users may also want to consider [ulab](https://github.com/v923z/micropython-ulab.git) which is a "micro" version of NumPy implemented as a C module.

+## 1.1 The Pico 2

+The following files are currently Pyboard-specific because they use the `pyb`
+module:
+ * dftclass.py
+ * dftadc.py
+ * dftadc_tests.py
+The first can be changed to replace `pyb` with `machine`: this enables synthetic data tests and demos to run.
+For real applications using the ADC, adaptation for low data rates should be easy.
+It may be possible to achieve fast sampling using the PIO.

 # 2. Design